|Nominal duration||2 years|

 Students who require a visa for entry to Estonia will have to apply separately for a Temporary Residence Permit for Study at the closest Estonian Embassy.
 Please find information about the terms of the Temporary Residence Permit for Study in Estonia on the website HERE

-The programme is aimed for those who are interested in innovative engineering in research intensive companies.
-The program provides interdisciplinary education covering engineering, physics, mathematics, physical oceanography and atmospheric physics bridging the gap between theoretical science and practical engineering.
+The programme is designed for those who are interested in innovative engineering in research intensive companies.
+The program provides interdisciplinary education combining engineering, physics, mathematics, physical oceanography and atmospheric physics bridging the gap between theoretical science and practical engineering.

 The 2 year (120 ECTS) curriculum comprises the following modules:

 Special studies: (48 ECTS)

 - Specialisation I: Physics and Mathematics